Produce and explain Energy Performance Certificates relating to domestic property

 Produce Energy Performance Certificates

-- the relationship between the building fabric, building location and building services and their impact on energy assessment process and energy efficiency measures
+- the interaction between the building fabric, building location and building services and their impact on the energy assessment process and potential energy efficiency measures

-- the critical property features where the incorrect choice of values will affect the accuracy of the Energy Performance Certificate
+- where the incorrect choice of values will affect the accuracy of the Energy Performance Certificate

 - the relevant devolved nation's format and content of an Energy Performance Certificate

-- the relevant devolved nation's conventions used in Reduced Data Standard Assessment Procedure (RDSAP) energy assessment and the implications for results when these change
+- the relevant devolved nation's conventions used in the national calculation methodology energy assessment, and the implications for results when these change

 - the role of the devolved nations' Scheme Operating Requirements for Accreditation Bodies

-- the types of factors to take into account for listed buildings and conservation areas
+- the awareness of implications for listed buildings and conservation areas

-- the range of energy efficiency measures to improve the energy performance of property to be included within an Energy Performance Certificate
+- the range of energy efficiency measures that could be included in the Energy Performance Certificate

-- the relevant devolved nation's Energy Performance Certificate software used to produce Energy Performance Certificates and how to use it
+- how to use the relevant devolved nation's software to produce Energy Performance Certificates

 - the circumstances in which items can be recorded as 'unknown'